 - It’s a great anti-rotation core exercise, which essentially means you’ll be more adept at preventing rotation, which is useful when you brace your core.

 The superman is a great bodyweight exercise to help prevent injuries to your low back, improve your posture, and build a better mind-muscle connection to your lower back and glutes.
-The superman trains the erector spinae as an extensor by having you lift your legs and arms off of the ground by flexing your lower back and then holding this position.
+This exercise trains the erector spinae as an extensor by having you lift your legs and arms off of the ground by flexing your lower back and then holding this position.

 Benefits of the Superman

-- The Superman is a great low-level exercise that benefits the beginner to the advanced lifter.
+- The superman is a great low-level exercise that benefits the beginner to the advanced lifter.